 Check out the following list with the 10 best things to do in Puerto Viejo.

 1. Visit Cahuita National Park

-To reach Cahuita National Park, you only need to ride a bus or taxi available in the city.
-Trekking through the national park is an exciting adventure to experience while in Costa Rica.
+Cahuita National Park is only a short bus or taxi ride away from Puerto Viejo Costa Rica.
+Trekking through the national park is an exciting adventure to experience!

 The verdant jungle vegetation with tall palm trees attracts hikers from various parts of the world.

-Not only that – you will also get to see the stunning Caribbean and have some swim while the iguanas and white-faced monkeys are dancing in the background.
+Not only that – you will also get to see the stunning Caribbean and you can swim while the iguanas and white-faced monkeys are dancing in the background.
 You can snorkel in the ocean.
-The impressive rainbow school of fishes and sharks as well as reefs is a sight to see.
+The impressive rainbow school of fishes and sharks, as well as reefs, is a sight to see.

 Limon Province is fortunate to have the Cahuita National Park within its bounds.
 Right now, no entrance fee is being charged to visitors although donations are highly encouraged.

-From February to April, people coming to Costa Rica make it a point to visit the Cahuita National Park as this is the perfect time to go snorkelling in the Carribbean.
-The protected waters – all 22,000 hectares of it – is yours to explore.
+From February to April, people coming to Costa Rica make it a point to visit the Cahuita National Park as this is the perfect time to go snorkeling in the Caribbean.
+The protected waters – all 22,000 hectares of it – are yours to explore.